FredKSchott/pika-pack-builders/packages/plugin-standard-pkg/pkg/README.md

 ## Result

 Unlike other build plugins, this plugin reads directly from your package `src/` directory.
-Make sure your code exists in a `src/` directory, with an `index.js`/`index.ts` file as the package entrypoint.
+Make sure your code exists in a `src/` directory, with an `src/index.js` or `src/index.ts` file as the package entrypoint.

-Other build plugins depend on a standard ES2018 distribution, so include this plugin early in your build pipeline for others to use.
+Other build plugins will depend on this standard ES2018 distribution, so include this plugin early in your build pipeline for others to use.

 1. Adds a modern ES2018 distribution to your built package: `dist-src/`
   1. TypeScript supported automatically.